huss-osman/devops-learning/06-aws/containers/01-containers-on-aws.md

 Containers package an application together with its dependencies, libraries, configuration files, and runtime environment into a single portable unit that can run consistently across development, testing, and production environments.

-This solves the classic **"it works on my machine"** problem by ensuring applications behave the same way regardless of where they are deployed.

 ## Contents

 * [What is Docker?](#what-is-docker)